google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 recognition, and whatever else you can think of.*

 Think of the diversity of applications of machine learning that we just mentioned.
-Given that diversity it is obvious that machine learning is much more than just one thing.
+Given that diversity, it is obvious machine learning is much more than just one thing.
 Yes, it involves learning from data.
-But how it learns, what it learns, and what it can predict vary widely.
+But how it learns, what it learns, and what it can predict varies widely.

 The machine learning community has settled on a few groupings of model types, each with different applications.